 “I need to warm up my car before driving in the cold”

 This age-old practice of warming up your engine before driving is no longer true.
 It’s actually bad for your car to let it idle.
 It puts extra fuel into the combustion chamber, which can get into your cylinder walls.
 Without gasoline, the oil won’t dissolve.
 So it’s actually recommended to wait a mere 30 seconds before driving since gasoline will do the work of warming up your engine for you.
-This is due to the change in the types of cars people acquire these days.

 “Jet Fuel will make my car more powerful”